mrivi/avoidance/README.md

 > **Tip:** Be careful when attaching the camera with a USB3 cable.
 USB3 might might interfere with GPS and other signals.
 If possible, always use USB2 cables.

-Other tested camera models are: Intel Realsense D415 and R200.
+Other tested camera models are: Intel Realsense D415 and R200, Occipital Structure Core.

 #### Generating Point-clouds from Depth-maps